LOADING ...

 They're not really friends, are they?
 I mean, so you can't

-get up and say nothin' 'cause other wise, you get sent
+get up and say nothin' 'cause other wise, you gotta get

-back to the and that's a drag for you and it's an
+back to the factory and that's a drag for you and an

 expense for the government, and that's a for you.

-We're gonna sing you this carol.
+We're gonna you this Christmas carol.
 It's for all you

-bastards out there in the tonight.
-It's called "The
+bastards out there in the audience tonight.
+It's "The

 of Mr. Claus".